Process Overview

 4. There is no need to indicate if this is a test or production application under Licensing Information.
 Once clients have licensed the application, the portal displays a list of organizations that have authorized the R4 application to connect to their environments.

 5. For R4 applications, check the scopes that are required for the application to function as intended.
 Once production access has been granted, these scopes become the default scope values for the application in the License Management Portal.
-Do not request scopes that aren't necessary for the application to function.
-If the application will require a refresh token, check off_access.
+Do not request scopes that don't correspond to your app type and aren't necessary for the application to function.
+For example, if you have a patient application that works with medications, don't request scopes that begin with user/.
+If the application will require a refresh token, check offline_access.
 Note: A client may still deny access to certain scopes when they authorize an application in the License Management Portal.

 6. Click Save.
 The portal generates and displays the following information, collectively referred to as OAuth/FHIR Credentials: